tapickell/chaining_it_together/README.md

-##This is a test app to demonstrate method chaning in Ruby.
+##This is a test app to demonstrate method chaining in Ruby.

 Todd Pickell